With all of the election Hoopla in the air, I can’t help but relate the current political themes back to corporate life

 It’s a little different in professional corporate America.
 For most of us, company decisions are made without our input.
 It usually isn’t a vote.
 There is one CEO, one commander and chief, one boss, manager, or leader and decisions aren’t decided via Rock Paper Scissors or a Vote.
 Decisions are made by folks that probably have more information than I do.
 After a company decision is made, I live with it.

 The difference is that after that company decision is made, I CANNOT be as vocal as I may want to be in my disregard for that decision.
 I cannot go to the company lunchroom and bitch vocally about the recent decision (well I can, but I think it is painfully obvious that this would be a CLM aka ‘Career-Limiting Move’).

 The difference between my Democratic country and corporate America is that this is a FREE country and the company is PAYING me.
 Yes, nothing is stopping me from being negatively vocal about a company decision but trust me, eyebrows are being raised, names are being crossed off lists, and Santa just decided to skip your house this year.

 Am I asking you to bend to the Man, kiss his hand, and bow with a flourish?
 No, what I am asking for is some diplomacy, tact, and courtesy.
 It is OK to disagree with an idea or a decision.
-Most leaders want disagreement because it helps solidify the stance where there is healthy debate.
-For your reputations sake, disagree productively.
+Most leaders want disagreement because it helps solidify the stance where there is a healthy discussion.
+For the sake of your reputation, disagree productively.